The Word of God

 Do you enjoy eating as much as I do?
 Yes, I enjoy eating.
 Just thinking about what I will have for the next meal fills me with the same delight a soccer player feels when he scores an equalizer.
 I consider the desire to eat to be one of the best emotions that God bestowed on us.
 And no blessing is greater than having an appetite for food.

 My favorite meal for breakfast is tea or porridge together with slices of bread lined with honey.
 For lunch and supper, my favorites are ugali taken together with cooked spinach or chapatis with lentils stew.
 I also take pleasure in feasting on omelettes and fruits such as avocados, bananas, mangoes and pineapples.
-And I find pineapples so sweet that I have come to view them as cakes prepared and baked by nature.
+And I find pineapples so sweet that I have come to view them as cakes prepared and baked by Mother Nature.

 As I partake my meals, I strive to savor every morsel of food that I take into my mouth.
 And because I fear putting on weight these days, I always eat in moderation and follow up my eating with physical exercises so as to burn any excess fat that might be accumulating in my fearfully and wonderfully made body.